larabeans/tenanter/README.md

 ---

 ## Seeders
-For seeder use post from _1  to _10
+For seeder naming use post fix from _1  to _10

 Includes seeders for
   - tenant roles